 - Scratching in some cases

 The white of the eye and the conjunctiva can become red, swollen and irritated.
 Conjunctiva is all the tissues in and around the eye – the inside of the eyelids, the third eyelid, etc. Dogs with severe inhalation allergies can lose all the hair around their eyes.

 Conjunctivitis is a common condition in dogs caused by an infection.
 It can be bacterial or viral.
 If your dog has serious conjunctivitis, it’s painful.
 So you may see her squinting, even without a corneal ulcer.
-Any time you see your dog squinting, you always need to ask your vet to do a corneal stain of the eye.
-This ensures there’s no ulcer, as ulcers can sometimes be present with conjunctivitis.
+The signs of conjunctivitis include:

 - Mild reddening with no swelling to …